yo-yo-yo-jbo/uac_bypasses/README.md

 Note that `cmd.exe` without the `/d` flag has a similar property (this time using the `HKCU` registry path `HKCU\Software\Microsoft\Command Processor\AutoRun`)!

+## For defenders
+Since UAC bypasses are not considered a security boundary, this becomes a real dilemma.
+There are some good approaches that could be taken, if you monitor your endpoints:
+1. There are certain environment variables that should never be modified (like `windir` and `systemroot`).
+2. There are file associations that are not expected to be modified (`mscfile`, `lnkfile` and others).
+3. Some URL associations are not expected to be modified (all the ones that start with `ms-` probably).
+4. Looking for suspicious activity by elevated `dllhost.exe` instances.
+5. Looking for DLL with common Windows names that are dropped in non-standard locations.
+6. Covering new techniques from projects like UACME.